 - Imagine I start playing a Contractor that kills and eats babies (or is in otherwise morally abhorrant) openly in front of other Contractors.
 If this is taking place in a Playgroup where PvP is disallowed, your good-guy superhero has no choice but to watch and scold me.
 That sucks.

 - In Playgroups where PvP is allowed, likable Contractors have the highest chance of long-term survival.
 That's a good thing.

 - Contractor realpolitick, alliances, and manipulation cannot truely occur if PvP is disallowed.
 The paranoia of life-and-death stakes drives Contractors to compromise and provides an ultimate "line" that can be crossed.

-- Certain Power Drawbacks (Unique Focus) and Artifacts are balanced under the pretense that they may be lost or stolen.
+- Certain Gifts and Artifacts are balanced under the pretense that they may be lost or stolen.

 Murder on Downtimes: Honor in the Metagame

 Specifically, the line is drawn at hunting down and killing other Contractors on Downtimes using low-risk, no-counterplay, insta-kill tactics.
 These include but are not limited to Car Bombs and Long-Range Snipers.